Mangaluru: Economy

 Centre for Entrepreneurship Opportunities and Learning (CEOL) is a startup incubation centre situated in the city.
-Corporation Bank, Canara Bank, and Vijaya Bank were the three nationalised banks established in Mangalore during the first half of the 20th century.
-Mangalore is the headquarters of Corporation Bank and Karnataka Bank.
-The Mangalore Catholic Co-operative Bank (MCC Bank) Ltd., Mangalore Cooperative Town Bank Ltd., and SCDCC Bank were the scheduled banks established in Mangalore.
+Corporation Bank, Canara Bank, and Vijaya Bank were the three nationalised banks established in Mangaluru during the first half of the 20th century.
+Mangaluru is the headquarters of Corporation Bank and Karnataka Bank.
+The Mangalore Catholic Co-operative Bank (MCC Bank) Ltd., Mangalore Cooperative Town Bank Ltd., and SCDCC Bank were the scheduled banks established in Mangaluru.

-Syngene International which is a contract research arm of Biocon, has set up its manufacturing plant at Mangalore.
-Old Mangalore Port is a fishing port located at Bunder, Mangalore, where a large number of mechanised boats anchor.
+Syngene International which is a contract research arm of Biocon, has set up its manufacturing plant at Mangaluru.
+Old Mangalore Port is a fishing port located at Bunder, Mangaluru, where a large number of mechanised boats anchor.
 The traffic at this port was 122,000 tonnes during the years 2003–04.
 New Mangalore Port handled over 100,000 Twenty-foot equivalent units of containers during the years 2017–18.
 Fishing is a traditional occupation and the products are sold in the surrounding regions.
 Mangalorean firms have a major presence in the tile, beedi, coffee and cashew nut industries although the tile industry has declined because concrete is preferred in modern construction.
 The Albuquerque tile factory in Mangalore is one of India's oldest red-roof-tile manufacturing factories.
 The city's suburb Ullal produces hosiery and coir yarns while beedi rolling is an important source of revenue to many of the city's residents.

 Demographics

-In 2021 the population of Mangalore city was 724,159.
+In 2021 the population of Mangaluru city was 724,159.
 According to the 2011 Indian census, the male literacy rate was 96.49 percent and the female literacy rate was 91.63 percent.
 About 8.5 percent of the population was under the age of six years.
 The death rate and Infant mortality rate were at 3.7 percent and 1.2 percent respectively.
-About 7726 people lived in slums in Mangalore city which was 1.55 percent of the total population.
-The Human Development Index (HDI) of Mangalore city was 0.83 in 2015.
+About 7726 people lived in slums in Mangaluru city which was 1.55 percent of the total population.
+The Human Development Index (HDI) of Mangaluru city was 0.83 in 2015.

 Religions

-Hinduism is the largest religion in Mangalore, and Devadiga, Mogaveera, Billavas, Ganigas, Bunts, Vishwakarma, Padmashali, Brahmins, and Daivadnyas are the major communities among Hindus.
-Christians form a sizeable section of Mangalorean society; Mangalorean Catholics comprise the city's largest Christian community.
+Hinduism is the largest religion in Mangaluru, and Devadiga, Mogaveera, Billavas, Ganigas, Bunts, Vishwakarma, Padmashali, Brahmins, and Daivadnyas are the major communities among Hindus.
+Christians form a sizeable section of Mangalurean society; Mangalorean Catholics comprise the city's largest Christian community.
 Protestants in Mangalore typically speak Tulu and Kannada.
-Anglo-Indians were also part of the Mangalorean Christian Community.
-Mangalore has one of the highest percentage of Muslims in Karnataka cities.
+Anglo-Indians were also part of the Mangalurean Christian Community.
+Mangaluru has one of the highest percentage of Muslims in Karnataka cities.
 Most Muslims in Mangalore are Bearys who speak the Beary language.
 Most of them follow the Shafi'i school of Fiqh (Islamic Jurisprudence).
-Mangalore also has a small group of Urdu-speaking Dakhini Muslims.
-The Masjid Zeenath Baksh at Mangalore is one of the oldest mosques in the Indian subcontinent.
+Mangaluru also has a small group of Urdu-speaking Dakhini Muslims.
+The Masjid Zeenath Baksh at Mangaluru is one of the oldest mosques in the Indian subcontinent.
+Mangaluru contains a Gurdwara and Baháʼí prayer centre established in 1972.